CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

      ![](images/8-8-25-l1-11.png)

 1. The flow should run successfully.
-If you want, you can click on the run row and it will show you the details of what the flow did.
+If you want, you can click on the run row, and it will show you the details of what the flow did.

       ![](images/L01/image141.png)